Last Updated: Thurs. 8/17/2006

 Assist |

-Hybrid system with a small battery-pack and a single small electric-motor that provides peak power for the gasoline-engine during periods of acceleration. |
+single small electric-motor that provides peak power for the

 |